rossta/sudokill/README.markdown

 Press "Play" when two players are connected to get a game going.

-You can also play against a friend (or yourself in two browser windows) at [http://www.sudokill.com](http://rossta.github.com/sudokill)

-To learn the TCP protocol or for an extra challenge, play at sudokill.com via command line:
+To learn the TCP protocol or for an extra challenge, play against others at sudokill.com via command line:

 	$ ./bin/sudokill play NAME